-Italy is one of the most popular countries to visit in the European continent.
-Be its vibrant cities of Rome, Venice or Florence, the unique towns of the Amalfi Coast or the breathtaking Lake Como, Italy offers incredible experiences.
+Italy is one of the most popular countries to visit on the European continent.
+Be it the vibrant cities of Rome, Venice, or Florence, the unique towns of the Amalfi Coast, or the breathtaking Lake Como, Italy offers incredible experiences.
 However, the amazing places are not the only things that Italy offers.
-In fact, the country is also known for its numerous festivals.
+The country is also known for its numerous festivals.
 As festivals happen throughout the year in Italy, you would get to experience at least one of them whenever you visit.
-With this note, we present to you the list of Italy festivals you can expect in 2023.
+With this note, we present to you the list of Italy festivals you can expect in 2024.

 Festivals in January